 Why I'm Running

-As the only Independent, I’ve brought balance to the County Board.
+As the only Independent, I’ve brought needed balance to the County Board.
 I need your help to keep it there.
-And I ask for and appreciate your vote.
+Let’s not go back to the echo chamber of unanimous one-party government.
+I ask for your vote.
 Thank you.